Pelicans beat relocated Raptors 113-99; Van Gundy wins debut

 Redick hit a couple 3s late in the second period, but the Pelicans went into the break trailing 57-50.

+“He’s good to have around from a professionalism standpoint, so we like to have him around,” Ingram said.
+“We love that he can shoot the basketball and when he’s open he needs the basketball.”

 Early in the second half, Lonzo Ball and Bledsoe hit 3-pointers in a 9-0 run.
 Then, Ball and Ingram did all the scoring for the Pelicans on a 10-2 run that finished the third quarter and gave the Pelicans an 88-79 lead.
+They scored 38 points in the period.

+″(The third quarter) … zapped our energy pretty big time,” Toronto coach Nick Nurse said.
+“We did seem to lose a little energy and maybe ran out of a little gas, too.”

+About 3,800 people attended the game, and Siakam said fans in the stands makes a difference.

 TIP-INS

 Pelicans: Williamson, who averaged only 27.8 minutes over 24 games in an injury-filled rookie season, went to the bench with three fouls with 8:10 left in the first half.
-He did play 30 minutes. … New Orleans shot 52.5% in the game.
+He did play 30 minutes. … New Orleans shot 52.5% in the game and hada 45-35 rebound advantage.

 Raptors: The loss ended Toronto’s seven-game win streak in season openers. … It was Lowry’s ninth straight opening-day start for the Raptors. … The Raptors have seven undrafted players on their season-opening roster.